cborchert/5sg/readme.md

 - Run `yarn dev`
 - Go to [http://localhost:3000/readme.html](http://localhost:3000/readme.html)

+For demo purposes of the build process, try this:

+- Clone or the repo
+- Run `yarn` or `npm install`
+- Copy this readme file to `/content/readme.md`, or add your own content.
+- Run `yarn build`
+- Check the `./build` directory 🕵️‍♀️

+### What the 🤬 !?
+My svelte components DON'T DO ANYTHING

+Calm down.
+Breath.
+This is normal (for now).

-Note that, while partial hydration of svelte components is on the roadmap, svelte components are not yet being hydrated (so click handlers and interactive bits won't work).
+While partial hydration of svelte components is on the roadmap, svelte components are not yet being hydrated (so click handlers and interactive bits won't work).
+This is intentional -- we want to make sure that we're not sending extra stuff to the front end since our goal is to respect the end user's data consumption as much as possible.

 ## Introduction